 Ireland and terrorism used to be almost synonymous for a while - at the height of the "Troubles", nobody dared to travel to Northern Ireland, and even travel in the Republic was often seen as dangerous.
 This cautious approach to travel in Ireland was well warranted at the time because before the Peace Process took hold, random bombings led to immense "collateral damage", often targeting civilians on purpose.
 Today, the threat by dissident Republicans and Loyalists is generally much lower but not entirely non-existent.

 There is, however, one statistical fact that bears repeating when it comes to the risk of violence in Ireland: more tourists have been killed in Irish traffic, as opposed to the death toll of terrorist activities in Ireland.
-In other words, the threat of terrorism is so low that it is more dangerous to rent a car and hit the Irish roads, than it is to take a walk in West Belfast.
+In other words, the threat of terrorism is so low that it is more dangerous to rent a car and hit the Irish roads than it is to take a walk in West Belfast.

 - While there seems to be no imminent threat of non-domestic terrorism in Ireland, the ongoing threat of domestic terrorism still exists.
-This is partially due to paramilitary splinter groups still "continuing the fight", but also due to former or current members of paramilitary groups fighting a turf war in the lucrative "organised crime" segment.
+This is partially due to paramilitary splinter groups still continuing the fight, but also due to former or current members of paramilitary groups fighting a turf war.

-- While IS has released a propaganda video naming Ireland as a direct enemy in November 2015, this was as part of a group of sixty (!) nations.
-With no specifics given.
-Which may indicate no more than that IS staff can actually read Wikipedia, which has Ireland down as a "contributor" against IS.
+- While IS has released a propaganda video naming Ireland as a direct enemy in November 2015, this was as part of a group of sixty nations.
+There were no specifics given and the video is quite old at this point.
+Ireland is not named in more recent propaganda.

-- While you may find a few Muslims in Ireland that are actually sympathetic to the aims and objectives of IS, the large majority of citizens of all religious backgrounds abhor the atrocities committed in the name of Islam - see the website of the Irish Muslims Peace & Integration Council for more details.
+- While it is possible that some individuals in Ireland are actually sympathetic to the aims and objectives of IS, the large majority of citizens of all religious backgrounds abhor the atrocities committed in the name of Islam - see the website of the Irish Muslims Peace & Integration Council for more details.

-- While not being of a high profile, there are an estimated three or four dozen volunteers from Ireland fighting in the ranks of IS - this may well become problematic in the future.
+- While not being of a high profile, there have been an estimated three or four dozen volunteers from Ireland fighting in the ranks of IS over the past several years.

 Here are the basics if you are caught up in a (potential) terrorist attack:

 - If there is a security alert in the area, follow the directions of staff and police in a calm manner.
 This will more than likely simply mean to evacuate an area in a more or less orderly fashion, and in the quickest time possible.
-Do not stop to take a selfie or tweet about it ...
+Do not stop for any reason or attempt to document the situation.

-- The police in the United Kingdom handed out leaflets telling people to "Run, Hide, and Tell", basically reiterating the two points above, then asking to phone the incident in.
+- The police in the United Kingdom handed out leaflets telling people to "Run, Hide, and Tell", basically reiterating the two points above, then requesting witnesses to phone the incident in.
 And wait.